 The man bobbed his head.
 "Do, Mr. Pruitt."
 "Mending your nets?"
 "Yes, Mr. Pruitt."
 "I guess the dock is a good place to do it."
 "Yes, Mr. Pruitt."
 The man licked his tongue across his lips and his eyes made rapid sortees to the right and left, as if seeking a means of escape.

-Pruitt scraped his shoe across the wooden planking.
-"Excepting that it gets fish scales all over everything," he said softly, "and I don't like fish scales."
+Pruitt scraped his shoe across the wooden planking, "Excepting that it gets fish scales all over everything," he said cepting that it gets fish scales all softly, "and I don't like fish scales."
 The man's Adam's apple jerked up and down as he swallowed thrice in rapid succession.
 He wiped his hands on his pants.
 "I said I don't like fish scales."

-"Yes, Mr. Pruitt, I didn't mean to-"

-"So I guess maybe I better fix it so there won't be any fish scales any more."
+"Yes, Mr. Pruitt, I didn't mean to-" "So I guess maybe I better fix it so there won't be any fish scales any more."
 "Mr. Pruitt, please, I didn't-" His voice petered out as the boy picked up a corner of the net.
+"Not ever any more fish scales," said Pruitt.